-Acid-base disorders are classified as metabolic if the change in pH is primarily due to an alteration in serum HCO 3 − and respiratory if the change is primarily due to a change in P co 2 (increase or decrease in ventilation).
+Acid-base disorders are classified as metabolic if the change in pH is primarily due to an alteration in serum bicarbonate (HCO3−) and respiratory if the change is primarily due to a change in Pco2 (increase or decrease in ventilation).

 More than one primary acid-base disorder may be present simultaneously.
 It is important to identify and address each primary acid-base disorder.

-Initial laboratory evaluation of acid-base disorders includes ABG and serum electrolytes and calculation of anion gap.
+Initial laboratory evaluation of acid-base disorders includes measurement of arterial blood gases and serum electrolytes and calculation of the anion gap.

-Use one of several formulas, rules-of-thumb or acid-base nomogram to determine if lab values are consistent with a single acid-base disorder (and compensation) or if a second primary acid-base disorder is also present.
+Use one of several formulas, rules-of-thumb, or an acid-base nomogram to determine if laboratory values are consistent with a single acid-base disorder (and compensation) or if a second primary acid-base disorder is also present.

 Treat each primary acid-base disorder.